intern0t/personal-blog/projects.md

         <tr>
             <td><a href="https://www.prashant.me/project/Pymgur">Pymgur</a></td>
             <td>
-                <p>Screenshot and upload to Imgur script, written in Python which utilizes <a href="https://github.com/astrand/xclip">xClip</a>                    to handle clipboard and <a href="http://optipng.sourceforge.net/">optipng</a> to natively optimize the
-                    screenshot taken to reduce file size before upload.</p>
+                <p>Screenshot and upload to Imgur script, written in Python which utilizes <a href="https://github.com/astrand/xclip">xClip</a> to handle clipboard and <a href="http://optipng.sourceforge.net/">optipng</a> to natively optimize the screenshot taken to reduce file size before upload. <a href="https://i.imgur.com/QVjNSbi.gif" data-rel="lightcase">Demo</a>.</p>

                 <ul class="row lang-used">
                     <li>Python</li>